bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/СвязиCущностей.png

 The data elements in a stream are assembled in partitions.
 A partition is a part of a data stream allocated for convenience in operation.
 The streams with many partitions allow to handle the idea of parallelism properly.
-In such case, an engine divides existing partitions fairly among executors and it enables to scale of data processing.
+In such case, an engine divides existing partitions fairly among executors and it enables to scale the data processing.